 Here is a great example of a southpaw and smaller fighter, Gervonta Tank Davis, using the gazelle hook…

 Barrios expects a body shot from Davis by lowering his guard.
 The way Davis also sticks out the lead hand before he subtly bends helps the punch become more unpredictable.
-Therefore making Barrios lower his guard to creat the opening.
+Therefore Barrios lowers his guard helping to create the opening.

 Fellow rival Teofimo Lopez has also been seen to use the Gazelle Hook to devastating effect too.
-Due to the attacker jumping and twisting into the air it causes unbelievable unpredictability on where it will land with hardly any time to defend.
+Due to him jumping and twisting into the air, it causes unbelievable unpredictability on where it will land with hardly any time to defend.

 Canelo – closing the distance

 Even pound-for-pound star Canelo Alvarez used this in his fight against Caleb Plant.
 This helped to close the distance and to set up his other shots for the first knockdown of the fight.
-This was the beginning of the end for the Americans after receiving this leaping left hook off the Mexcian.
+This was the beginning of the end for Plant after receiving this leaping left hook off the Mexican.